CosmicLabs-HQ/Founding-Engineer/README.md

 **In the email body:**
 - Your name
 - Why you're interested in the role
-- Preferred start/end dates
+- Soonest available start date
-- Current education level
+- Current education level and years of experience
 - A few lines on your eligibility

 **In the attachments:**